Balanced Pruning I - A Critical Step in Maintaining and Adjusting Vine Balance

 To avoid this situation, researchers have developed a method of pruning to balance the fruit productivity and vegetative growth that will give maximum yields without reducing vine vigor or wood maturity.
 This procedure is appropriately referred to as “Balanced Pruning,” as the amount of pruning is based on the vigor of the vine.

-Here are some of the specifics of proper balanced pruning:
+Here are some of the specifics of properly balanced pruning: